Michael4170/PVEF-Core/Mission-Making.md

 ### Roaming patrols

 A patrol that should stay always-on and never go dark with an objective gets `PVEF_RoamingPatrolTag` on the spawn point, plus `m_eImportance = LOW` so it yields budget to real fights.
 A patrol placed well away from every base needs no tag — nothing is in range to claim it.
+Arland's live in `Patrols.layer`.

 **An unclaimed spawn point is not free.** It never gets gated, so it holds a slot in the ambient system's rotation all round — which slows every real garrison down *and* inflates the arming radius.
 Three orphans on a 13-garrison front costs about three seconds of extra wait per objective.
 Read the "unclaimed" lines at startup; they name coordinates, nearest base and shortfall in metres.